Guitar Chords

 The Gm chord

-Being the odd one out, nobody seems to know what an open position Gm chord is.
+Being the odd one out, nobody seems to know what an open-position Gm chord even is.
+Very few tunes use it.

 Surprisingly easy to fret in the open position, the problems start once it’s turned into a chord shape.